 Jordan is one f the safest destinations in the Middle East with a very evolved tourist industry. here are our tips on traveling safely in Jordan http://journ... read more »almost 3 years ago

 Herbert, Jordan is perhaps the safest, most liberal and secure location for western visitors in the Middle East.
-Petra is a very popular and bust tourist des... read more »almost 4 years ago
+Petra is a very popular and bust tourist des... read more »about 4 years ago

 How difficult is it to travel from the Jordan side of Dead Sea to Jerusalem?
 Are there taxis or limo for hire after ation.
 Is it safe?

 It's not difficult, although it can be time consuming - Israeli security is very thorough.
-There are bus services which will take you to the crossing, then t... read more »over 4 years ago
+There are bus services which will take you to the crossing, then t... read more »almost 5 years ago